New London firefighters knock down second-alarm blaze on Montauk Avenue

 NEW LONDON, Conn.
-(WTNH) — The two-alarm fire in a multi-family house on Montauk Avenue in New London is knocked down.
+(WTNH) — The second-alarm fire in a multi-family house on Montauk Avenue in New London is knocked down.

 Two people were sent to the hospital with minor injuries: a firefighter for a hand injury and a pregnant woman for smoking inhalation concerns but more as a precaution.